Unclonable Encryption in the Haar Random Oracle Model: Introduction

 To address this inconsistency, we sample a random subset $R \subset \{0,1\}^{n/2}$ of size, say, $2^{n/4}$, and consider splitting $\mathcal{H}(\{0,1\}^{\ell + n})$ (the Hilbert space acted upon by $U$) into the following subspaces:\footnote{To simplify the proof, we actually use a slightly different definition of $S_2$, though the definition here still conveys the basic intuition.}

-Now, we define the unitary queried by the adversary to be the product of two unitaries $U_2 U_1$, where $U_1$ applies $U E_{\wt{k}}^{\wt{U}}$ to $S_2$ (and acts as the identity on $S_2^\perp$), and $U_2$ applies $U$ to $S_2^\perp$ (and acts as the identity on $S_2$).
+Now, we define the unitary queried by the adversary to be the product of two unitaries $U_1 U_2$, where $U_1$ applies $U E_{\wt{k}}^{\wt{U}}$ to $S_2$ (and acts as the identity on $S_2^\perp$), and $U_2$ applies $U$ to $S_2^\perp$ (and acts as the identity on $S_2$).
 Then, whenever the adversary makes an encryption query, we sample $s \gets R$ to use as the random coins.
 This takes care of our issue due to the following observations.

 \begin{itemize} \item Since all of the adversary's ciphertexts are masked by $X^k$, they shouldn't learn anything about $R$, and therefore will not be able to query inside the subspace $S_2$ during the cloning phase.
-While intuitive, establishing this formally takes some care, which we do via a sequence of hybrids in \Cref{sec:hardhyb}. \item Hence, the reduction can simulate the adversary's unitary using \emph{only} $U_2$ during the cloning phase, and then $U_2 U_1$ during the distinguishing phase, once it knows $E_{\wt{k}}^{\wt{U}}$. \end{itemize}
+While intuitive, establishing this formally takes some care, which we do via a sequence of hybrids in \if\llncs=0 \Cref{sec:hardhyb}\else Appendix A of the full version\fi. \item Hence, the reduction can simulate the adversary's unitary using \emph{only} $U_2$ during the cloning phase, and then $U_1 U_2$ during the distinguishing phase, once it knows $E_{\wt{k}}^{\wt{U}}$. \end{itemize}

-\paragraph{The unitary reprogramming lemma.} While defining the adversary's unitary as $U = U_2U_1$ allows us to get the reduction to go through, we have now actually changed the distribution over oracles that the adversary sees.
+\paragraph{The unitary reprogramming lemma.} While defining the adversary's unitary as $U = U_1U_2$ allows us to get the reduction to go through, we have now actually changed the distribution over oracles that the adversary sees.
 A key hybrid in our proof establishes that the adversary will not be able to distinguish this change in distribution.